-The following are the terms of Reference of the Judicial Welfare and Support Committee as proposed by the Chief Justice, seconded by Judge T O'Donnell and adopted at the first meeting of the Judicial Council on 7th February 2020.
-Date of establishment: 10th February 2020
+The following are the terms of Reference of the Judicial Welfare and Support Committee adopted at the first meeting of the Judicial Council on 7th February 2020:

-The Committee will assist and advise the Judicial Council in the performance of its function set out in Section 7 (2) (I) of the Act to assist with the provision of support to judges generally.
+"The Committee will assist and advise the Judicial Council in the performance of its function set out in Section 7 (2) (I) of the Act to assist with the provision of support to judges generally."

-The Committee shall comprise 5 judges nominated by the Chief Justice as follows:
+The Committee is comprised of 5 judges [one from each jurisdiction] nominated by the Chief Justice.